currentxchange/purple-explainer/README.md

-\* - Past searches only work from the launch date of Purple onward.
+\* - Past searches work from Summer Solstice 2019 onward.
+Songs posted before Beta, all Ups are assigned to the post date of the music.

 # Learn Everything About Purple